EIGHTH JUDICIAL DISTRICT COURT

 5. The domain names and virtual machine data that Mr. Berenson’s attorney stated would be mailed back to Ezuma were never returned.
 As of the date of this filing, Berenson and UL have still not returned Ezuma’s IRS client files, virtual machine, and two domain names belonging to Ezuma’s accounting practice.

-6. On May 3, 2021 at 4.07pm, Ezuma received an email from Berenson’s attorney, Leah Martin, stating that Berenson would return Ezuma’s stolen IRS files, virtual machine, domains, and administrative passwords if Ezuma agreed to drop the lawsuit and criminal complaint against Berenson (Exhibit).
+6. On May 3, 2021 at 4.07pm, Ezuma received an email from Berenson’s attorney, Leah Martin, stating that Berenson would return stolen IRS files, virtual machine, domains, and administrative passwords if Ezuma agreed to drop the lawsuit and criminal complaint against Berenson (Exhibit).

-7. In the same email on May 3, 2021 at 4.07pm, Berenson’s attorney acknowledged that, in addition to being in possession of IT assets stolen from Ezuma’s accounting practice, that Berenson is indeed in possession of assets that had been stolen from XTS (Exhibit).
+7. In the same email on XXXX, 20, Person 1 attorney acknowledged that, in addition to being in possession of IT assets stolen from XXX accounting practice, that Berenson is indeed in possession of assets that had been stolen from XTS (Exhibit).

 8. To date, neither Berenson, UL, or his attorneys have provided any explanation for the